ddsky/api-league-clients/java/docs/FoodApi.md

     FoodApi apiInstance = new FoodApi(defaultClient);
     String query = "pasta with mushrooms but without nuts"; // String | The search query.
     String cuisines = "mexican"; // String | The cuisine(s) of the recipes.
-One or more, comma separated (will be interpreted as 'OR').
+One or more, comma-separated (will be interpreted as 'OR').
     String excludeCuisines = "indian,japanese"; // String | The cuisine(s) the recipes must not match.
-One or more, comma separated (will be interpreted as 'AND').
+One or more, comma-separated (will be interpreted as 'AND').
     String mealType = "dessert"; // String | The type of the recipe, one of: main course,side dish,dessert,appetizer,salad,bread,breakfast,soup,beverage,sauce,drink.
     String diet = "paleo"; // String | The diet the recipes must adhere to.
 One of the following: paleo,primal,grain-free,pescetarian,lacto vegetarian,ovo vegetarian,vegan,vegetarian.
     String intolerances = "gluten,dairy,shellfish"; // String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.